Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Over the last decade, overall cancer survival rates have increased dramatically, driven by treatment advances and the fact that more people are getting screened regularly for breast, colon and prostate cancers.
 Unfortunately, there is no proven screening test for lung cancer, the leading cause of cancer death in men and women.
 The National Cancer Institute estimates 222,500 new lung cancer cases and 157,300 lung cancer deaths in 2010.

 Diagnosing lung cancer in its early stages is difficult.
-“About 75 percent of patients who present to a physician with symptoms already have advanced lung cancer,” says Manish Gupta, M.D., oncologist on the medical staff at Baylor Regional Medical Center at Plano.
+“About 75 percent of patients who present to a physician with symptoms already have advanced lung cancer,” says Manish Gupta, M.D., oncologist on the medical staff at Baylor Scott & White Medical Center - Plano.

 Hoarseness and a constant minor cough could be earlier symptoms, but those are easy to brush off.